bryanbharper/philectrosophy/src/Server/public/blog.posts/dry-january-by-the-numbers.md

 But this month was different.
 Instead of winding down, I found myself with energy to spare.
 So, I would continue to work on things (this blog, work, house stuff, etc.) much later than I normally would.
 When 9pm rolled around, I was still wired and had no desire to go to bed.
 Eventually, I'd force myself to get in bed, but my mind would still be whirring.

-II was getting to bed later and having a harder time falling asleep.
+I was getting to bed later and having a harder time falling asleep.
 That said, once I did fall asleep, I would sleep through the night without interruption.
 I suspect that with some time to adjust I could retrain my body to wind down on its own.

 While teetotalling wasn't a magic sleep bullet, I don't think we can definitively conclude that it wouldn't be beneficial, if properly implemented.